The AARTFAAC 60 MHz transients survey: Results

 The 300\,m maximum baseline results in an angular resolution of 1$^\circ$.
 However, the final position uncertainty is also affected by the apparent random movement of sources due to scintillation, and systematic errors in the calibration and imaging pipeline.
 We find that apparent motion due to scintillation is not a significant factor, with the typical standard deviation of both RA and DEC being around $0.1^{\circ}$, well below the PSF width.

 We also, however, measured a significant, systematic offset in our image WCS by comparing the measured positions of bright sources in the AARTFAAC images to the VLSSr catalogue.
 The direction of the offset is not constant around the image but varies depending on the source's location on the sky.
-In fig~\ref{fig:posoffset} we show how the position difference changes as a function of horizontal coordinates.
+In Fig.~\ref{fig:posoffset} we show how the position difference changes as a function of horizontal coordinates.
 The interpolated grid of position differences was generated with the full AARTFAAC survey.
 This indicates that it is an error in the calibration or imaging pipeline.
-With a mean distance is $0.25^{\circ}$, the correct coordinate is still within an AARTFAAC beam width.
-The error was known and corrected ad-hoc in our recent analysis, such as the association of extreme-fluence pulses with B0950+08 \citep{2020arXiv200300720K}.
+With a mean distance of $0.25^{\circ}$, the correct coordinate is still within an AARTFAAC beam width and thus of no consequence to our source identification.
+The error was known and corrected ad-hoc in our recent analysis, such as the association of extreme-fluence pulses with B\,0950+08 \citep{2020MNRAS.497..846K}.